HotPocketHPE/mhguide/mhguide.md

 Explosions (such as Gunlance shells or Charge Blade phials) and some other attacks (such as bowgun elemental shots) cannot crit or negative crit, but most attacks can.

-Many armor skills will also increase your raw, such as Attack Up.
+Many armor skills will increase your raw and/or Affinity, such as Attack Up or Critical Eye.
 See [Offensive Skills](#offensive-skills) for more.

 If you are playing FU, 3U, or 4U, **do not compare damage numbers between weapon types!** The reason is dumb and annoying.
 Players of P3rd and GU do not have to worry about this.